 The temple is located about 500 m (1640 feet) south-east of the Acropolis, and about 700 m (2,300 feet) south of the center of Athens, Syntagma Square.
 Its foundations were laid on the site of an ancient outdoor sanctuary dedicated to Zeus.

 Hadrian’s arch: Following the construction of the temple of Zeus, the Athenians, in 131 AD, in honor of Hadrian, built an arch on the northwestern perimeter of the temple.
 The entire monument is made of Pentelic marble, from Mt.
-Pentelikon, 18.2km northeast of the arch.
+Pentelikon, 18.2 kilometers northeast of the arch.
 Pentelic marble was used for the Parthenon and many other notable structures in Athens, although its quality can vary significantly.
 The marble used for the arch is of a lower grade that had more inclusions than that used in the best Athenian buildings.
 The arch was constructed without cement or mortar from solid marble, using clamps to connect the cut stones.
-It is 18m high, 13.5m wide, and 2.3m in depth.
+It is 18 meters high, 13.5 meters wide, and 2.3 meters in depth.
 Its design is fully symmetrical from front to back and side to side.
 The arch bears two inscriptions on the architrave over the arch.
 One inscription, facing the Acropolis and the old town (facing West), says: ”This is Athens, the city of Theseus.”
 The other inscription, facing the sanctuary and an extension of Athens constructed by Hadrian (facing east), says: ” This is the city of Hadrian, not Theseus”.